offspot/captive-portal/README.md

 - this response is usually displayed in an ad-hoc popup/window upon WiFi connection and allow closing/close-itself upon certain condition.
 - the app records (in an SQLite DB) that it has seen this User using it's MAC address and IP address.
 - upon *confirmation* by User, it *registers* him by setting a registration date on the record and request the *filter module* to allow traffic.
-- User's system detects that it it no longer *blocked* and finishes the popup session.
+- Either User's system detects that it it no longer *blocked* (in case the server is connected to Internet) or receives the faked *Expected Success Response* and finishes the popup session.

 ## compatibility